Sunhat/react-native-extra-dimensions-android/README.md

     react-native link react-native-extra-dimensions-android
     ```

-3. You may have to register the module (in android/app/src/main/java/com/YOUR-PROJECT-NAME/MainApplication.java)
+2b.
+You may have to register the module (in android/app/src/main/java/com/YOUR-PROJECT-NAME/MainApplication.java)
+`react-native link` should automatically do the following for you.
+If it doesn't, you might have to add it yourself.

     ```
     import ca.jaysoo.extradimensions.ExtraDimensionsPackage;  // <--- import